 Cleaning Supplies that will help homeowners save money

-Setting up your home with reusable cleaning supplies will not only save money in the long term, it will also decrease your family’s carbon footprint.
+Setting up your home with reusable cleaning supplies will save money in the long term and decrease your family’s carbon footprint.

 Here are some of my favorite cleaning supplies that will save you money.

 Traditional paper towels add up and produce so much waste.
 These “un-paper” towels are absorbent, washable, and reusable.

 Add stylish flair to your table and save money by purchasing reusable cloth napkins.
 This brand of napkins has amazing reviews and SO many fabric choices to pick from.